cortizqgithub/csoftz-ng-mde-tns/README.md

 # csoftz-ng-mde-tns
-Contains the demo repository for Angular Medellín Meetup Talk about NativeScript
+Contains the demo repository for Angular Medellín Meetup Talk about NativeScript.